-To adjust the width of the track panel area, hover your mouse over the vertical border separating the TCP from the main workspace area.
-The mouse cursor changes to a horizontal double headed arrow.
-Click and hold down the left mouse button while dragging left or right.
-Release the button when the desired track control panel width is reached.
-Note that double-clicking on this vertical border will toggle track panel visibility on and off.
+To adjust the width of the track panel area, hover your mouse over the vertical border separating the TCP from the main area.
+The cursor changes to a horizontal double headed arrow.
+Drag the border left or right to decrease/increase track panel width and release the button when the desired track control panel width is reached.
+Double-clicking on this vertical border will toggle track panel visibility on and off.